-While sitting, attention will naturally be drawn from time to time to other aspects of experience; for example: sounds, body sensations, thoughts, visual images or some combination of these senses.
+You might notice at times a wholesome desire for the mind and body to settle into a deeper state of calm.
+To support this intention, you can direct the attention to the breath.
+As you breathe in you can notice the sensations of the breath and the whole body as well.
+As you breathe out you can notice the sensations of the breath and whole body, just as they are.
+When practicing with the intention to deepen calm and steadiness keep returning the attention to the breath and to an all inclusive awareness of the whole body.
+Of course, the attention will naturally be drawn from time to time to other aspects of experience; for example: sounds, body sensations, thoughts, visual images or some combination of these sense experiences.
 As soon as you notice that the attention is no longer with the breath, gently bring it back to the breath connecting with the sensations in the place chosen.
 No matter how many times the attention is drawn away, there is no need for judgment or tension.
-Just keep coming back to the breath.
+Just keep coming back to the breath and the body.

-Some meditators find it helpful to mentally note “in” with the inhalation and “out” with the exhalation as a way to help sustain a more continuous contact with the sensations of the breath.
-Use this mental noting whenever it is helpful.
-Let it be just a quiet mental whisper at the back of the mind, keeping most of the attention on the actual sensations of the breath.
+Some meditators find it helpful to mentally note “knowing” with the inhalation and “releasing” with the exhalation as a way to help sustain a more continuous contact with the sensations of the breath and body.
+Use these meditation words whenever they are helpful.
+Let it be just a quiet mental whisper at the back of the mind, keeping most of the attention on the actual sensations of the body.